 Analysis of Competitors

 The SWOT analysis provides an opportunity for any organization to place itself in a comparative analysis grid along with the competition.
 It can clearly see how well it is placed to take on the competition.
-It gets an insight into the strengths, weaknesses, opportunities, and threats of the competitors too.
+It also gives an insight into the competitors’ strengths, weaknesses, opportunities, and threats.

 And this may give very critical insight to the management about the areas where it is behind the competition.
 Or where it is lacking and needs to make a catch-up effort.
 It can either improve upon those grey areas or let the competition stay ahead of them so as not to waste its scarce resources unnecessarily.
 The analysis helps to identify the firm’s USP or its unique selling proposition.
 It can make a strategy to exploit its USP or its core competitive advantage to the maximum to get ahead of the competition in those particular fields which are its specialty.
 This will help it to make the best possible use of its resources and beat the competition too at the same time.

 SWOT analysis is an inexpensive tool that can help in strategic management to a great extent.
-It gives an understanding of the health of the business, how to maintain it and improve it where necessary.
+It gives an understanding of the health of the business and how to maintain it and improve it where necessary.

 Managers should keep in mind that the SWOT analysis is only suggestive in nature.
 It does not give concrete and definite results.
 The management cannot solely rely on its results and take action based on it as the business environment is dynamic and ever-changing.
 Also, it may be affected by various types of bias of the persons who are preparing it.
 They may include only those points which they want to include or are on the top of their minds.
 Hence, the management should use the SWOT analysis as a tool for strategy formulation and implementation in unison with other such tools and methods and not just in isolation.